So you’ve bought your first gun and now you’re ready for the shooting range, right?

 There are many things you can bring with you to the range, but I’m just going to touch on some of the essentials.

-Apart from eye and ear protection, you my also want to bring a few other items including a first aid kit, lead-removing wipes to clean your hands and/or your gun, and a pair of shooting gloves.
-As for targets, you can purchase targets at the range or bring your own.
+As for shooting targets, you can purchase targets at the range or bring your own.
 If you’re a first-timer, you may want to use targets provided by the range–some ranges have specific rules about the kinds of targets they allow (e.g., no person-shaped silhouettes, etc.).
 Once you practice frequently and get more comfortable with what you like to shoot, and with what your range’s target rules are, transitioning to bringing your own targets is a cinch.

 Last but not least, don’t forget the ammo!
 When I bring my own ammo, I usually keep them in their boxes and store them inside my gear container (more on that in just a sec).
 Of course, you can always purchase ammo at the range if you prefer.
 In fact, some ranges require that you only fire their ammunition.
 If you’re not sure what kinds of ammo is allowed, don’t be shy—ask first.